soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

     - Choose if you'd like to include sensitive information types.
 This is where you can select default and custom sensitive info types.
     - Define the percentage of communications to review.
     - Choose the reviewers for the policy.
-    - Review you policy selections and create the policy.
+    - Review your policy selections and create the policy.

 <a name="TestPolicy"> </a>